 II.1 Soure rock quality

-Total geochemical samples were collected main in Miocene sediments without Oligocene samples at wells in this area (limited depth at wells).
+Total geochemical samples were collected mainly in Miocene sediments due to the limitation of wellpenetration.
 Because of absent Oligocene sediments at drilled wells in shallow area of Phu Khanh, hence, it can use geochemical analyzed results in adjacent wells to extrapolate to the study area (blocks in south part of Song Hong basin).
 Oligocene samples were collected mainly from wells in block 118, 119 which are from fair to good source rock (TOC>0.5%wt; S2>2mg/g).
 Figure 2b show that source rock mainly contains kerogen type 2 and 3, were distributed in mature zone (Tmax values exceed 430oC).
 These are significant contribution to oil generation potential in the area.

 Most samples of lower Miocene fine grain sediments have good organic matter with TOC contents ranging from 0.5 to 1.6 %wt, most likely values are around 1%wt, hydrogen index values (HI) are less than 400mgHC/gTOC, typical for kerogen type 3.
 Most samples are distributed in immature zone (Tmax values less than 425oC) except samples from block 121 fall into mature zone (Tmax >440oC) (Figure 2b).